llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/enum-initial-value.rst

 Detects explicit initialization of a part of enumerators in an enumeration, and relying on compiler to initialize the others.

-It causes readability issues and reduces the maintainability.
-When adding new enumerations, the developers need to be careful for potiential enumeration value conflicts.
+When adding new enumerations, inconsistent initial value will cause potential enumeration value conflicts.

 In an enumeration, the following three cases are accepted.
 1. none of enumerators are explicit initialized.